the-lean-crate/criner/criner/README.md

 ## TODO

 * [ ] Make use of crates-io database easy and integrate with criner to allow using download counts and other meta-data, like release date
-  * [ ] Consider extracting the release date from git and upgrade `crates-index-diff` to support that.
 * [ ] Make things prettier and more visual - that way we can try again for a come-back :D
 * [ ] See why RipGrep doesn't get any suggestions
 * [ ] More reporting - right now the context gathering to see how much time is spent where is neglected.